dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Before you embark on a journey of revenge, dig two graves.
+  Be a yardstick of quality.
+Some people aren't used to an environment where excellence is expected.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1328 days)
+## 🌟 Experiences (1329 days)

 ### 🧮 Programming languages